Parameter-Specific Bias Diagnostics in Random-Effects Panel Data Models: Hausman and Bias Diagnostics

 and apply a (robust) Wald test of $H_0:\gamma=0$.
 This CRE test uses only an augmented RE fit but is asymptotically equivalent to the traditional FE--RE Hausman test when the idiosyncratic errors are homoskedastic and serially uncorrelated \citep{hausman3}.
 Robust implementations based on covariance estimators that are consistent under general forms of heteroskedasticity and serial correlation are widely used in applied work; see, e.g., \citet{wooldridge}.

 In terms of the linear mixed model~\eqref{eq:mixedmodel}, stacking the panel outcomes $\{y_{it}\}$ into $\by$ and the regressors $\{x_{it}\}$ into the rows of $\bX$ yields $\by = \bX\bsB + \bZ\bse + \bds{\epsilon}$, where $\bse$ collects the individual effects $c_i$ and $\bZ$ is the $n \times N$ incidence matrix (with $N$ the number of individuals) that has a one in the row corresponding to observation $(i,t)$ and column $i$ when that observation belongs to individual $i$.
-In this formulation the assignment structure encoded by $\bZ$ may itself be stochastic and potentially correlated with the random effects $\bse$, which is precisely the type of dependence considered by \citet{kz}.
-In the conventional RE panel-data model, the exogeneity condition $E[c_i \mid x_{i1},\ldots,x_{iT_i}] = 0$ restricts the dependence between the random effects $c_i$ and the regressors $x_{it}$.
-By contrast, the zero-bias conditions listed in the previous subsection include a requirement that rules out dependence between the random effects and the random-effects design matrix $\bZ$.
-In simple random-intercept panels $\bZ$ is just an incidence matrix and is often implicitly assumed to be fixed without further consideration.
+In a conventional random-intercept panel, this incidence matrix is usually treated as fixed once the sample has been defined.
+The classical RE exogeneity condition then concerns dependence between the random effects $c_i$ and the regressors $x_{it}$, whereas the formal stochastic-$\bZ$ framework of \citet{kz} concerns dependence between $\bse$ and the assignment structure encoded by $\bZ$.
+The two setups are therefore related but not identical.

-Rather than testing a global null that the RE estimator is consistent, the bias diagnostic of \citet{kz} quantifies the finite-sample bias in individual estimable functions $\bk'\bsB$ that arises when the random-effects design matrix $\bZ$ and the random-effects vector $\bse$ are dependent, with $\bX$ treated as fixed.
-The plug-in quantity $\hat{\bsn}'\hat{\bse}$ and its permutation-based $p$-value can therefore be viewed as a parameter-specific analogue of a Hausman-type specification check, obtained from a single fitted mixed model.
-In applications where both $\bX$ and $\bZ$ may reasonably be regarded as stochastic, the diagnostic still targets the component of bias that operates through the joint behavior of $\bZ$ and $\bse$; it does not attempt to separate any additional bias that might arise from stochastic variation in $\bX$ alone.
-In this sense, the \citet{kz} diagnostic focuses on a narrower class of misspecification than the classical Hausman or Mundlak--Wooldridge tests, and is best viewed as a complementary, parameter-specific tool rather than a replacement for those global specification checks.
+For standard panels, we view $\hat{\bsn}'\hat{\bse}$ primarily as a descriptive, coefficient-specific summary from the fitted RE model rather than as a literal test of a stochastic-$\bZ$ assignment mechanism.
+Because $\hat{\bsn}$ depends on the fitted RE weighting for the coefficient or contrast of interest, large values of $\hat{\bsn}'\hat{\bse}$ often accompany sizeable FE--RE differences for the same coefficient.
+In applications where the assignment structure encoded by $\bZ$ is itself plausibly stochastic -- for example, multiple-membership or assignment problems -- the interpretation developed by \citet{kz} applies more directly.
+In either case, the diagnostic is best viewed as complementary to, rather than a substitute for, the Hausman or Mundlak--Wooldridge tests: it does not test the global null $E[c_i \mid x_{i1},\ldots,x_{iT_i}] = 0$, but instead supplies a parameter-specific finite-sample summary from a single fitted mixed model.